-Modern technology can easily route calls, emails, and social media messages to the right customer support person wherever they are located — eliminating the need for having your support staff located in a centralized call center location.
-Of course, you'll need to track and encourage their performance via metrics like CSAT score and number of tickets closed per shift, and so on.
+Modern technology can easily route calls, emails, and social media messages to the right customer support person wherever they are located—eliminating the need for having your support staff located in a centralized call center location.
+You, of course, will need to track and encourage their performance via metrics like CSAT score and number of tickets closed per shift, and so on.

-One management drawback about having a remote team is that you never really see them working.
+The one thing about having a remote team is you never really see them working.
 So how do you know they are?

-With all of the above pieces in place, your remote team is finally assembled.
+With all of the pieces in place, your remote team is finally assembled.

-Keep up with the strategies mentioned here, and your remote team will function without a hitch.
-Remember, above all, that communication is of utmost importance when working with a remote team.
+Keep up with all of the strategies above, and your remote team will function without a hitch.
+Remember that communication is of utmost importance when working with a remote team.